Heat alert: Swatco will be starting early 8/14-8/18 have carts out the night before

 Place motor oil and glass to the side of the red recycling bins as follows:

-Motor Oil: Pour used motor oil into a "see-through," unbreakable container with a screw top lid.
+Motor Oil: Pour used motor oil into a "see-through," unbreakable container with a screw top lid, the used oil must be clearly visible to the driver so that he can easily determine that only used motor oil is included with no other liquid contamination.
 No other liquids will be accepted.
 Place next to your red recycling bins.

 Glass: GLASS BREAKS!
 When mixed with other recyclables,

 machinery and pose a safety hazard to workers.

 Remove lids, rinse thoroughly, and place glass in a rigid container (bucket or bin) to separate glass from other materials.
 Place bucket next to the red recycling bins.
 Do Not Place Glass in Paper or Plastic Bags!

 No broken glass, cookware, window glass, mirrors, light bulbs, or drinking glasses.